 I mentioned this to Kala recently, and she insisted that I phone Jasraj, as she felt this was a wonderful tribute to his music.
-When I informed Jasraj that my absolute favorite recording of his was Shuddha Nat on Biswas Records, he stated that "This rag is like your body chemistry," which led me to ponder not only the emotional, spiritual and technical strata, but also the five elements in the physical plane (air, water, fire, earth and space) that Shivkumar Sharma had focused on in an interview I conducted last spring.
+When I informed Jasraj that my absolute favorite recording of his was Shuddha Nat on Biswas Records, he replied: "This rag is like your body chemistry", which led me to ponder not only the emotional, spiritual and technical strata, but also the five elements in the physical plane: air, water, fire, earth and space) that Shivkumar Sharma had focused on in an interview I conducted last spring.

 Sagarmatha is born from the swaras of Bilaval thaat.
 There is an opening alap with kawala and balafon, followed by a gentle tabla entrance.
 The relative volume of the tabla is increased when the tempo is doubled, and the tabla is given even more sonic prominence when the tempo is doubled a second time.

 I find it offensive that the world's tallest mountain is known by a recent Anglican name, Everest, when there are beautiful and ancient names in Tibet and Nepal for this sacred place.
 Chomolungma, meaning Goddess Mother of Earth, is Tibetan, and Sagarmatha, which represents a male god, is the name from Nepal, meaning Top of the Ocean, or the highest point on earth rising above the sea.